 Traumatic brain injury (TBI), often referred to as a concussion, occurs when an individual sustains an injury to the head and internal brain damage results.
 The damage may be restricted to a specific area of the brain or may be more serious and involve more comprehensive harm.

-TBI is often a consequence of accidents such as motor vehicle collisions, and is the most common cause of death in children in the United States.
+TBI is often a consequence of accidents such as motor vehicle collisions.

 Brain injuries are classified in terms of mild, moderate, and severe based on the extent of damage.
-Symptoms vary by type of injury and by individual, but many common symptoms occur, such as dizziness, headaches, blurred vision, coma and seizures.
+Symptoms vary by type of injury and by individual, but common symptoms are dizziness, headaches, blurred vision, coma and seizures.

 More long-term effects can emerge, including:

 Since 1984, the Center for BrainHealth researchers have been involved in one of the largest and longest-running collaborative studies of traumatic brain injury in youth, with hundreds of children participating.